lucylow/Covid_Control/README.md

 inexpensive to train.
 On a 2018 MacBook Pro Laptop with six Intel i7 cores, the model takes 276 ± 31 seconds to train (mean and std. err. computed over 10 independent training runs).
 * NPI-LSTM outperforms the baselines on all metrics.
 The simple linear model outperforms them substantially on the metrics that require forecasting beyond a single day, showing the difficulty that off-the-shelf nonlinear methods have in handling such forecasting.

+For each day in the 180-day evaluation period, the prescriptor is called with the date and weights as specified above, obtaining prescriptions for each region.
+They are evaluated along the two objectives:
+* The standard predictor is called to estimate the number of cases for each region; and
+* The total intervention plan stringency is calculated for each region using the Oxford University Blavatnik School of Government’s COVID-19 Government Response Tracker Stringency Index formula, with the specified weights for the region.

+The weights for each region are drawn from a uniform distribution within [0..1] and normalized to sum up to one.
+The process is repeated three times with different weights and the results are averaged.
+The same three sets of weights are used to evaluate all prescriptors.
+Additionally, a case where all weights are equal is used as a separate base-case evaluation.
+The predictions and stringency will be averaged over the 180-day period to obtain the final objective values (i.e., cases and stringency) for the prescriptor for each region.

+Results with both the base case (with equal weights) and the general case (with random weights)will be presented to the judges as the outcome of the first quantitative evaluation.

 ------